philpennock/tv-sony/README.md

   list of installed apps) and keep our readline history.
 * `~/.local/share/tv/` : locally generated data which should persist is stored here; at present, that's client RSA keys, which are not (yet?) used.

+## Misc

+The names "Sony" and "Bravia" are trademarks, used here descriptively without explicit permission.